- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 Note on hygiene:

-We recommend parents to teach their children to use water after going to the toilet as opposed to using toilet paper.
-Apart from this being far better for the Mooladhara Chakra, the toilets in Daglio get blocked if paper is used by so many people.
+Please can parents teach their children how to use water after going to the toilet, after using toilet paper.
+The toilets in Daglio get blocked if paper is used by so many people.
+Please remind your children to use the paper bins provided in the toilets.
 Especially with the younger children we have seen some unhappy faces coming out of the bathroom who have not practiced this hygienic habit.

 The good vibrations.
 The big mountains.
 I like to much the bhajans and I like to play harmonium.
 The food is very good.
 In Daglio are too much nature…It was very good.